bearcubsw/microsoft-teams-sample-complete-csharp/README.md

 # Overview

 This project is meant to help a Teams developer in two ways.
 First, it is meant to show many examples of how an app can integrate into Teams.
 Second, it is meant to give a set of patterns, templates, and tools that can be used as a starting point for creating a larger, scalable, more enterprise level bot to work within Teams.
-Although this project focuses on creating a robust bot, it does include simples examples of tabs as well as examples of how a bot can give links into these tabs.
+Although this project focuses on creating a robust bot, it does include simple examples of tabs as well as examples of how a bot can give links into these tabs.

 # What it is